tengrisaveus/checkpoint/readme.md

 # Checkpoint 🎮

-A game tracking application inspired by Letterboxd and Backloggd.
+A game tracking application.
 Track your gaming library, rate and review games, and see your gaming statistics.

 ## Tech Stack